danielmiessler/ServerConfig/README.md

-# dotfiles
+# My dotfiles

-My various configuration files for zsh, vim, tmux, etc.
+These are my various configuration files for zsh, vim, tmux, etc.